-Meet the 2018-2019 leadership team behind the Teachers College Doctoral Council below!
+Meet the 2020-2021 leadership team behind the Teachers College Doctoral Council!

 Secretary – Kristi Glassmeyer

-Kristi Glassmeyer is a second-year doctoral student in the Educational Policy and Evaluation (EPE) program.
-Her research interests are focused on academic standards implementation and preservice teacher preparation for science education.
-Kristi taught integrated sciences, biology, and science research in grades 7-12 for ten years prior to pursuing her PhD.
+Kristi Glassmeyer is a fifth-year doctoral candidate in the Education Policy and Evaluation (EPE) program.
+Her research interests engage K-12 STEM education from an organization perspective looking at the relationships between organizational characteristics, teacher instructional practices, and course offerings focusing on who has access (or lack thereof) and what implications this has on a student’s future educational opportunities.
+Prior to starting the program, Kristi taught science in grades 7-12 for ten years in Arizona.
 Kristi received her M.Ed. in Curriculum and Instruction with a science emphasis from Arizona State University and her B.S.
 Cum laude from Cornell University.

 Treasurer – Alfred Aaron

 Alfred is from Guyana located in South America and he is a second year student at Arizona State University in the Education Doctoral Degree Leadership and Innovation Program.
 His research focus is on creating effective teaching and learning environments through advanced instructional innovation.
 He is currently lecturing at the University of Guyana for the past fourteen years in their undergraduate programme in Business Management and Accounting.
 Alfred is the holder of a Masters Degree in Business Administration and a Bachelor degree in Business Management.
 Alfred is an aspiring business management life coach, a very ardent sports enthusiast who enjoys a good game of cricket and lawn tennis in his free time.
 Buoyant, creative, determined are just a few words that best describe his personality.